 The stages of a relapse

-There are three common stages of relapse, ranging from a mild lapse, to physical drug and alcohol abuse.
+There are three common stages of relapse, ranging from a mild relapse, to physical drug and alcohol abuse.
 Understanding each, their signs and what to do if you relapse is advised to reduce its impact.

 Many addictions are fuelled by emotions.
 Although psychological recovery can be achieved through therapy, some associated emotions can remain, taking much longer to heal.
 For some, these emotions can result in a relapse, where behaviours or thoughts will begin to dwindle.
 The thought of consuming alcohol or drugs may arise in order to subsidise those emotions.